 The first thing you need to realize is that officials manage the game; they do not control it.
 We react to what happens.
 If we are lucky, we react before something bad happens.
 More often, we react after an incident occurs.
 To manage a game effectively, you need to manage people: players, coaches, table personnel and sometime even spectators.

 We have a number of tools in our toolbox.
 The most obvious being your whistle and flag.
 Less obvious but much more important are your communication skills.
 The better you can communicate what you want coaches, players, and game personnel to do, the more likely they are to do it.

-- Did you send an email to the home team’s coach confirming the game site and time?
+- Did you send an email to the home team’s coach and your crew confirming the game site and time?

 - Do you know where your partner is and where to meet?

-- Are you both dressed in neat, clean and identical uniforms?
+- Are you all dressed in neat, clean and identical uniforms?